dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 ## Constant Semantics

+The runtime semantics below can also be used to determine the compile-time value of a collection literal marked `const`, with a few modifications:

 *   A `listLiteral` is constant if it occurs in a constant context or if it is directly prefixed by `const`.
 If so, then its `elements` must all be constant elements, or at least potentially constant elements.